-While we list the major consideration when choose a forex broker above there are other considerations you might wish to keep in mind.
+While we list the major consideration when choosing a forex provider above there are other considerations you might wish to keep in mind.
 These are:

 Trading Technology: Execution speed can be important when trading with variable spreads

-Type of Broker: Broker fall into 4 basic types of brokers.
+Type of Broker: Broker falls into 4 basic types of brokers.
 These are Market Maker, Electronic Data Network, (ECN), Direct Market Access (DMA) and Straight Through Processing (STP).
-In some cases brokers might offer hybrids of the above or even different technologies for different trading accounts they offer.
+In some cases, brokers might offer hybrids of the above or even different technologies for different trading accounts they offer.
 Using a Dealing Desk broker or No Dealing Desk broker can impact the spreads and associated trading costs.